 Kitchen Utensils 1: Essential knives

 There are three knives that are truly essential to any cook.
 The first is a chef’s knife, which is the biggest and used to cut meat; a paring knife – the small blade – and a third knife, which is a slicing knife, and is used to peel fruit and vegetables or cut things into strips.
+Make sure that you do some research into the best chef knives for you.

 Kitchen Utensils 2: The best chopping board